Honey Bee Swarm Removal in Calgary

 When a colony of honey bees has grown beyond the capacity of their hive, the queen leaves the hive with roughly half of the workers and leaves behind a new queen and the other half of the workers.
 This is called a "swarm", which occur mostly in spring and early summer when a colony is growing and they need more space.
-Swarms are the natural way that bees use to ensure the survival of the species.
+Swarms are the natural way that bees use to ensure the survival of the species when one becomes two.

-In fact, all of those bees filled (filled!) their bellies with honey before setting out on the trip, and so not only are they not looking for trouble, they're also sluggish because of the extra weight they're carrying.
+In fact, all of those honey bees filled (filled!) their bellies with honey before setting out on the trip, and so not only are they not looking for trouble, they're also sluggish because of the extra weight they're carrying (the honey).

 Swarm colonies are the start of a brand new independant colony.
 Unfortunately, with our extreme winters, they won't survive unless they find (or are put into) a suitable home, but beware; Capturing a swarm is not for the faint of heart.